gabro8a/STNs/README.md

 For discrete representations, such as binary strings or integer representations with low arity, the signature of a location can be the same as the solution encoding (a compression scheme can be used for large problems).
 However, for continuous encodings or other complex representations, a mapping between the solution encoding and a string representing the location signature is required.
 There are different ways of implemented such mapping.
 A detailed description of how we have implemented this, can be found [here](). (tbc)

-## Part 2: STNs for Single Algorithms <a name="part2"></a>
+## 2. STNs for Single Algorithms <a name="part2"></a>

-Three scripts are used for handling single algorithms:
+The following scripts are used for handling single algorithms:

-1. [create.R](#create) - Creates an STN model of the algorithm and saves it in an `.Rdata` file
+- [create.R](#create) - Creates STN models from raw data
-2. [plot-alg.R](#plot-alg) - Plots the STN model in the given Rdata file producing a `.pdf` file with the plots
+- [plot-alg.R](#plot-alg) - Plots STN models using force-directed graph layout algorithms
+- [plot-alg-tree.R](#plot-alg-tree) - Plots STN models using a tree layout algorithm
-3. [metrics-alg.R](#metrics-alg) - Computes a set of metrics associated to the STN model producing a `.csv` file
+- [metrics-alg.R](#metrics-alg) - Computes a set of metrics associated to the STN models

-These are to be run from the command line, in sequence as described below.
+These are to be run from the command line as described below.

 ------